-Any increase in the liability relating to financial guarantees is recorded in the consolidated statement of comprehensive income in 'Credit loss expense'.
+Any increase in the liability relating to financial guarantees is recorded in the consolidated statement of comprehensive income.
 The premium received is recognised in the consolidated statement of comprehensive income in 'Net fees and commission income' on a straight line basis over the life of the guarantee.